mathdebate09/landing-page/README.md

 - Using appropriate containers to encompass the elements so that they work in accordance with the flex

-- Using CSS and applying Flexbox properties to all the pre-introduced elements of the html file + appropriated resizing images in html
+- Using CSS and applying Flexbox properties(justify-content, align-items, shrink, gap) to all the pre-introduced elements of the html file + appropriate resizing images in html

-- Using CSS applying appropriate decoarations using padding, margin,colors and linking images
+- Using CSS applying appropriate decorations using padding, margin,colors and linking images